DanySK/upgradle/README.md

 "filter out non-stable versions, then propose both an incremental and and an update to the latest version."

 #### Available module: RefreshVersions

+The `GradleWrapper` module fetches updates for Gradle projects using refreshVersions.
+For the updates to be proposed, a valid `versions.properties` file should be present in the repository.

 ##### Options
 * `versionRegex`, *defaults to `.*`*.
 Only versions matching the regex will be considered.